solutionforest/Inspirecms-core/docs/content-drafts-revisions.md

 ---
-title: Drafts Revisions
+title: Content Drafts & Revisions
-slug: drafts-revisions
+slug: content-drafts-revisions
-path: docs/v1/drafts-revisions
+path: docs/v1/content-drafts-revisions
-uri: /docs/1.x/drafts-revisions
+uri: /docs/1.x/content-drafts-revisions
 ---

-# Drafts & Revisions
+# Content Drafts & Revisions

-InspireCMS provides a powerful content versioning system that allows you to work with drafts and track revisions of your content.
+InspireCMS provides a content versioning system that allows you to work with drafts and track revisions of your content.
 This guide explains how to use these features to manage your content workflow effectively.

 ---